Eye Related Apps for Mobiles and Tablets

 Apps for Colour Vision and Colour Blindness

 ColorDeBlind.
 ColorDeBlind, by Elektron Software, available on iOS only, serves two purposes.
 It uses live video to help people with colour blindness see the real world in ways they haven’t before.
-We have found it is especially helpful for people with red/green deficiencies, it also allows people who do are not colour blind to experience colour blindness.
+We have found it is especially helpful for people with red/green deficiencies, it also allows people who are not colour-blind to experience colour blindness.
 Which is a great way to help you understand what your colourblind friend is really seeing.

 ColorBlind Helper.
 This app, by Andres Felipe Vergara Gonzalez, allows users to select an image and get the name of any colour in the image.
-The app has 1,500 colour names, which is a benefit to those who are only familiar with basic colours, such as red, green, blue, etc and a great way to settle disputes with friend over the correct name for the colour of your new trainers.
+The app has 1,500 colour names, which is a benefit to those who are only familiar with basic colours, such as red, green, blue, etc and a great way to settle disputes with friends over the correct name for the colour of your new trainers.
 Some people like that this app provides them with hexadecimal values for colours.

 Color Blind Pal.
-This app, by Vincent Fiorentini, is a must try for anyone who is colour blind.
-If you have moderate deuteranopia, (color-blindness resulting from insensitivity to green light)which affects you may find this app useful.
+This app, by Vincent Fiorentini, is a must-try for anyone who is colour-blind.
+If you have moderate deuteranopia, (colour blindness resulting from insensitivity to green light)which affects you may find this app useful.
 This app allows you to “shift” colours.
 The app allows people to get the names for colours they are looking at, including simple, common names, scientific names, and colloquial names.
 You can also pull the RGB values for colours as well.

 HueVue.
 This free app by AppFoundry allows people with colour blindness to identify, match and coordinate colours.
 Users can build their own “colour library”.
 The app is free.
 Android users do not like the ads but it is a popular choice for Apple users.